 Bathrooms aren’t just bathrooms anymore.
 They’re an escape, a sanctuary from everyday life.
 Frameless shower doors have played a key role in the transition from the bathroom as functional to home retreat.
 The best frameless shower doors bring a minimalist elegance, with either sliding or hinged configurations.

 Without a frame, the eye keeps traveling, helping bathrooms to feel larger while making them easier to clean, too.
 Different door styles and hardware finishes offer a variety of looks to fit a wide range of interior designs.

 - BEST OVERALL: WOODBRIDGE Frameless Sliding Glass Shower Door

-- BEST SINGLE-SLIDING: VIGO Frameless Sliding Rectangle Shower Door
+- RUNNER UP: VIGO Frameless Sliding Rectangle Shower Door

 - BEST HINGED: DreamLine Aqua Ultra Frameless Hinged Shower Door

 - BEST DUAL SLIDING: DreamLine Essence Frameless Sliding Shower Door